KatlehoJordan/ds-playground/python-playground/README.md

 This container is meant to be used for rapid development of data science projects.

+## Ongoing work

+1. Minimize the image size for building this so as to speed up installation
+   1. Using poetry now
+   2. Want scikit learn and seaborn, but all else should non-standard dependencies that have their own instructional jupyter notebooks to show how to use them (lazypredict, tensorflow, autoviz, pytest)
+   3. Then improve the documentation below

 ## Getting started

 1. Fork the repository